netdata/go.d.plugin/modules/pihole/README.md

 This module will monitor one or more `Pi-hole` instances using [PHP API](https://github.com/pi-hole/AdminLTE).

 The API exposed data time frame is `for the last 24 hr`.
-All collected values are for that time time frame, not for the module collection interval.
+All collected values are for that time frame, not for the module collection interval.

 ## Charts